-Whilst they never get sung inside Old Trafford, United fans and Everton fans have songs about Hillsborough.
+Whilst they don’t get aired en masse inside Old Trafford, United fans have songs about Hillsborough.
 Liverpool, City and Leeds fans have songs about Munich.
 Arsenal fans hiss to imitate the sound of the Holocaust’s gas chambers when playing Spurs, with a large Jewish fan base.
 These songs are sick and people in well respected positions should say something about them.
 This isn’t calling someone a nasty name, an embarrassing name or wishing death on someone… this is actually mocking the dead.
 It is using the deaths of innocent people to poke fun at their rivals.

-So, whilst I applaud our manager for speaking out in the press about our fans who sing these songs, as it is rare for a manager to criticise his own fans, I abhor the fact he tries to compare calling Wenger a paedophile with laughing at the deaths of 23 innocent people.
-If we’re talking scales of unacceptable behaviour, the paedo chant doesn’t come close, sorry.
+So, whilst I applaud our manager for speaking out in the press about our fans who sing these songs, as it is rare for a manager to criticise his own fans, I abhor the fact he tries to compare calling Wenger a paedophile with laughing at the deaths of innocent people.
+If we’re talking scales of unacceptable behaviour, the paedo chant doesn’t come close.

 “We have gone on the record several times about this disgusting chant.
 We don’t condone it and have appealed to fans several times in the past but to no avail.
 There are many chants that opposing fans find objectionable and this is certainly one to which all decent supporters should object.
 We will take strong action against people who chant in that way.
 Season tickets will be revoked and we will remove people from the ground for it.”